+net The network address.

+mask The network mask.

-net The network address.mask The network mask.gateway The network gateway.
+gateway The network gateway.

-In our example we will assume that all the cluster node management interfaces and the xCAT management node interface are on the same network.
+This "How-To" assumes that all the cluster node management interfaces and the xCAT management node interface are on the same network.
 You can use the xCAT mkdef command to define the network.